icacnpo/icac2201/scripts.Hugo/content/blog/2022/01/07/02_icac_1st_eng_promotion_final_docx/index.md

 ---
-title : " Institute of Chinese and Cantonese NPO (ICAC) is established !"
+title : " Institute of Chinese and Cantonese NPO (ICAC) has been established !"
 title2:              "icac_1st_eng_promotion_final"
 info2 : " Our willpower has never been snatched by the act of genocide."
 date:        2022-01-07T10:02:51-05:00